apache/trafodion/docs/src/site/markdown/develop.md

 The pull request gets reviewed by the committers and once you get a consensus, then the committer merges your changes into the main incubator-trafodion branch.

 ## Address Review Comments
-Follow the GitHub conversation on you pull request (you should be automatically subscribed).
+Follow the GitHub conversation on your pull request (you should be automatically subscribed).
 Respond to questions and issues.

 If you need to make additional changes, then do the following:

-1. Checkout the code: **<code>git checkout TRAFODION-1507</code>**
+1. Check out the code: **<code>git checkout TRAFODION-1507</code>**
 2. Make the requested changes.
 3. Run regression tests.
 4. Commit the changes: **<code>git commit -a</code>**